 When beer gained popularity somewhere around 1900s, it became an exported good.
 The earlier export beer bottle packaging has a wide body and a long neck.
 This allowed greater capacity than the local counterparts.
 However, some beer companies have adopted this design for local beer distribution.

 These are the different beer bottle packaging designs before the current beer bottles.
 The beer packaging industry has evolved and is now not limited to bottles alone.
 There are kegs, which have been used ever since beer was commercialized, and cans which are now gaining the same popularity as beer bottles.
 With such a great history not only on the types of beers but also the different beer bottle packaging, you can always think back and imaging the different beer bottles that have been developed before the one in your hands next time you have a bottle of beer to enjoy.

 Every business which uses online marketing started the same way.
 It is setting up the company website.
 Company website becomes the online store, customer support center and sales representative all in one.
 With these functions combined, the website will become the face of the company in online marketing.
 The following reasons will be more than enough for the company to consider a great web design.

 1. Online Presence and Identity – Online business is about presence and identity.
-By having a great web design, the company projects an image of a great company to its customers and prospects.
+By having a great web design from the Dotcentric Episerver partner, the company projects an image of a great company to its customers and prospects.
 Customers cannot see the sales representative but will mainly judge a company with their website.
 Poorly created website means weak presence and bad identity.
 A great web design means the company has class and professionalism.

 2. Attract Visitors – The web design can attract or scare visitors.
 A great web design can attract the visitors and makes them want to stay and browse around the website.
 It is like having customers check your store and the goods in it.